 The Lake Tobias’ Petting Zoo is a perfect way for children to interact with the park’s domesticated farm animals.
 Walk among these friendly and well-socialized creatures including adorable African pygmy goats and give an alpaca an al-snacka!
 Do keep in mind that the petting zoo animals love attention, but they are not trained.
 Keep your little ones close because these eager eaters might jump up to say hello and have been known to occasionally nibble on your shirt.

-The museum is temporarily closed, but we wanted to give you a bit of the history to help you appreciate the experience.
 Lake Tobias Wildlife Park is part zoo, part African safari, part farm, and all family labor of love.
 The Tobias family has operated the park for more than 50 years, and they take pride in delivering one of the region's most unique experiences to visitors each day.

 If you’re wondering how these exotic animals ended up in Halifax, it all started with J.R.
 Tobias, the park’s founder and lifetime animal lover.
 Learn more about Tobias, his vision, and his animals through the exhibits at the J.R.
 Tobias Museum & Education Center.
 There’re also a few animal exhibits inside as well including colorful toucans and a 500 gallon freshwater aquarium!